Acceptance: agreement to the terms of an offer.

 Transportation advisory committee: formally appointed group that typically advise local elected officials on transportation needs within the community.
 Committee members speak on behalf of their stakeholder groups to give feedback as to whether the transit system is providing appropriate service for the community.

-Transportation manager: a person who is responsible for fleet operations, provides oversight and management on transportation initiatives, coordinates agency activities and functions, manages budgets, hires, trains, supervises, and schedules transportation staff.
+Transportation manager or director: a person who is responsible for fleet operations, provides oversight and management on transportation initiatives, coordinates agency activities and functions, manages budgets, hires, trains, supervises, and schedules transportation staff.